ChristopheBerthod/MagnetoTransport.jl/docs/src/index.md

 # MagnetoTransport.jl

-The [Julia](https://julialang.org) module [MagnetoTransport](@ref MagnetoTransport.jl) addresses a problem in physics: computing the linear conductivity tensor of a two-dimensional gas of electrons in a perpendicular magnetic field, the electron scattering being described by an energy-dependent, yet momentum-independent self-energy.

-### Installation
+## Installation

+The package can be installed with `Pkg.add`.
 ```julia
 using Pkg
 Pkg.add(url="https://github.com/ChristopheBerthod/MagnetoTransport.jl")
 ```

+## Introduction

+The [Julia](https://julialang.org) module [MagnetoTransport](https://github.com/ChristopheBerthod/MagnetoTransport.jl) addresses a problem in quantum physics: computing the linear conductivity tensor of a two-dimensional gas of electrons in a perpendicular magnetic field, where the electron scattering is described by an energy-dependent, yet momentum-independent self-energy.

 ### Definition of the problem